Sequences

 returns the head and tail of a sequence if it is not

-empty, or it otherwise returns None
+empty.
+Otherwise, it returns None

 .